athulpg007/AMAT/paper/paper.md

 ![](https://i.imgur.com/Jefki5T.png)
 **Figure 4.** Examples of Monte Carlo simulation results showing post-aerocapture orbit parameters for a drag modulation system at Venus (left) and a lift modulation system at Neptune (right) computed by using AMAT.
 Based on [@Girija2020b].

-AMAT can be used to generate EDL **carpet plots** which are commonly used to assess the trade space for prelimimary entry system design as shown in Figure 5.
+AMAT can be used to generate EDL **carpet plots** which are commonly used to assess the trade space for preliminary entry system and mission design as shown in Figure 5.

 ![](https://i.imgur.com/uDxfzsS.png)
-**Figure 5.** Examples of carpet plots for Venus (left), and Titan (right) entry created by using AMAT.
+**Figure 5.** Examples of carpet plots for Venus entry (left), and Titan entry (right) created by using AMAT.
 Based on [@scott2018preliminary].

 # AMAT Modules